 - Cultural Heritage

-- Cultural and Political History of Australia (18th–21st centuries)
+- Nationalism and Political History

-Prior to her recently conferred PhD from the University of Queensland, Amy completed a MSc at the School of Architecture, University of Edinburgh in 19th Century Scottish Tudor Revival architecture.
-Amy also completed a Bachelor of Arts (Honours 1) in History at the University of Queensland, for which she wrote her dissertation on Victorian-era perceptions of the Tudors in art, architecture and education.
+Prior to her PhD (University of Queensland), Amy completed a MSc at the Edinburgh College of Art (University of Edinburgh) in 19th Century Scottish Tudor Revival architecture.
+Amy has also completed a Graduate Certificate in Tertiary Teaching (Curtin University), and a Bachelor of Arts (Honours 1) in History at the University of Queensland, for which she wrote her dissertation on Victorian-era perceptions of the Tudors in art, architecture and education.

 - Member, International Council on Monuments and Sites (ICOMOS)

-- Member, Australian Historical Association
+- Member, Australian Historical Association (AHA)

 - Elected Fellow, Society of Antiquaries of Scotland

-- Editorial Board Member, Society of Architectural Historians of Australia and New Zealand
+- Editorial Board Member, Society of Architectural Historians of Australia and New Zealand (SAHANZ)

 - Guilford Bell Scholarship, 2012, The University of Queensland